 There are a few more facts we wanted to share about bedwetting in older children.

-Whatever the cause of your child’s bedwetting, you can help your child overcome bedwetting by knowing the facts and through a combination of support and minor lifestyle changes.
+Whatever the cause, you can help your child overcome bedwetting through a combination of support and minor lifestyle changes.